 It can be a little higher or lower regarding your calories need.
 This amount of fiber is for all those who consume almost 2000 calories a day.

 Both soluble and insoluble fiber are good for constipation as they both improve bowel movement.
 But Foods with soluble fiber are good for diarrhea and constipation too.
 While foods high in insoluble fiber are best for constipation only.

 Frequently Asked Questions

-Around 26-30 grams of fiber is enough for men of all ages to prevent constipation .16-20 dried apricots contain such amount of fiber.
-Since constipation is related to dehydration in the colon, You need to drink enough water and if the problem is not solved, then you should contact your doctor.
+Around 26-30 grams of fiber is enough for men of all ages to prevent constipation .16-20 dried apricots contain such an amount of fiber.
+Since constipation is related to dehydration in the colon, you need to drink enough water, and if the problem is not solved, you should contact your doctor.

 Eating too many apricots can cause several intestinal problems, such as diarrhea.
-So the daily uptake of apricots should not exceed then (300-325 grams of apricots) a day.
+So the daily uptake of apricots should not exceed then (300-325 grams of apricots) per day.